 Gearing Strategy and Best-in-Slot for a Brewmaster Monk

 Please note that the following tables do not include items with Legendary Powers that may offer better stats for a given slot, nor do they include items obtained from PvP.
-They also assume that any items from dungeons have been obtained from the Great Vault at an item level of 252.
-Items from Sanctum of Domination are assuming their Mythic variants — item levels 252/259.
+They also assume that any items from dungeons have been obtained from the Great Vault at an item level of 278.
+Items from Sepulcher of the First Ones are assuming their Mythic variants — item levels 278/285.
 Finally, many items are only "best-in-slot" by a small margin over their next-best alternatives.

 |Ring 1||Ritual Commander's Ring||The Necrotic Wake|